webix-hub/gitbook-webix-jet/details/async.md

 });
 ```

-However, in practice, some UI configuration settings can be stored in the database.
-For example, in the above snippet, you may want to store colors in a DB to allow the end user to change them.
-In such case, a module can return a promise of UI instead of the UI configuration.
+In practice, however, some UI configuration settings can be stored in a database.
+For example, you may want to store colors in a DB to allow the end-user to change them.
+In this case, a module can return a **promise** of the UI instead of the UI configuration.

+## A Promise Returned by **config** of a Class View

 Let's use **webix.ajax** that makes an asynchronous request to a PHP script and returns a promise.
-After the promise resolves, and the response is passed to a callback function:
+After the promise resolves, the response is passed to a callback function:

 ```js
 export class StatisticsView extends JetView {